codeconsole/grails4bugs/README.md

 ```
 Note: using `grails run-app' works.
 Only running the jar does not work.
 Executable jars broke starting in 4.1.0.M3

-Demonstrate exeutable working with 4.1.0.M2:
+Demonstrate executable working with 4.1.0.M2:

 	git checkout 4.1.0.M2
 	grails clean